opensearch-project/opensearch-build/README.md

 ### Making a Release

-The release process for OpenSearch and OpenSearch Dashboards follows [this release template](.github/ISSUE_TEMPLATE/release_template.md).
+#### Releasing for Linux

+The Linux release is managed by a team at Amazon following [this release template](.github/ISSUE_TEMPLATE/release_template.md) (e.g. [opensearch-build#566](https://github.com/opensearch-project/opensearch-build/issues/566)).

 #### Releasing for FreeBSD

-The FreeBSD ports and packages for OpenSearch are managed by a community *[OpenSearch Team](https://wiki.freebsd.org/OpenSearch)* at FreeBSD.
+The FreeBSD ports and packages for OpenSearch are managed by a community [OpenSearch Team](https://wiki.freebsd.org/OpenSearch) at FreeBSD.
 When a new release is rolled out, this team will update the port and commit it to the FreeBSD ports tree.
 Anybody is welcome to help the team by providing patches for [upgrading the ports](https://docs.freebsd.org/en/books/porters-handbook/book/#port-upgrading) following the [FreeBSD Porter's Handbook](https://docs.freebsd.org/en/books/porters-handbook/book/) instructions.

 ### Deploying infrastructure